GaijinEntertainment/daScript/doc/source/stdlib/detail/ast.rst

 .. |method-ast-AstFunctionAnnotation.isSpecialized| replace:: This callback occurs during function type matching.
 If function requires special type matching (i.e. `isCompatible`` is implemented) it should return `true`.

+.. |method-ast-AstFunctionAnnotation.appendToMangledName| replace:: This call occurs when the function mangled name is requested.
+This is the way for the macro to ensure function is unique, even though type signature may be identical.

 .. |class-ast-AstBlockAnnotation| replace:: Annotation macro which is attached to the `ExprBlock`.

 .. |method-ast-AstBlockAnnotation.apply| replace:: This callback occurs during the `parse` pass of the compilation.
 If block has application errors it should return `false` and `errors` field.